Its4Nik/dockstatapi/README.md

 Feel free to use this API in any of your projects :D

 The `/stats` endpoint server all information that are gethered from the server in a json format.

-Each server that has been specified will be inside its own structure inside the json structure.